PegionFish/Project-Miskatonic/README.md

 ## Contributing

 I'm 100%  welcome to anyone who wants to join the project and make some contrubite.
+I personally is not familiar with git so maybe l8r

 ## License